 2) Then you have to get that message out there.
 You’ll need a great job description, a great corporate message, and a great communicator leading the charge.
 And this person will have to connect to your talent wherever they are — job fairs, industry events, and on-line social networkslike LinkedIn.

 3) Finally, you have to rope them in during the interview process.
 An interview is a two-way street now.
 They are interviewing you as critically as you are interviewing them, if not more so.
 Not only is their unemployment rate as skilled, college-educated talent, approaching an all-time low, but they know that, in many industries, there are not enough people to meet the demand and that they have the power.
 You will need to address all of their concerns, and (honestly)emonstrate that your organization is not only paying better but also providing a better work/life balance while providing challenging work and advancement opportunities, and that they will shape the path of the organization going forward.
 (Of course, if all this isn’t true, then your organization has a big problem as it’s not going to attract much talent until it is.)

 Of course, if your organization does all this right it will be one of the few in a position to find, attract, and retain talented resources, which will soon be the supply chain’s number one talent.
 Almost 25% of the North American workforce is now eligible for (early) retirement.
 The only reason they are hanging on is the down economy.
 When it bounces back, they’re gone, and you’re down another 25% (or more) if you’re not ready.
 So get ready.

 Latest posts by TMG Admin (see all)

-- Webinar- The Journey from Strategic Sourcing to Category Management – Performance Metrics and Innovation - October 11, 2017
+- Webinar- The Journey from Strategic Sourcing to Category Management – The Secret Sauce Series OR Opening the Kimono - December 8, 2017